(CNN) -- South Sudan's military has quashed an attempted coup, President Salva Kiir said Monday, after heavy gunfire gripped the capital of Juba.

 He said a nighttime curfew "for the sake of security and safety of our citizens" would run from 6 p.m. until 6 a.m.

-The move further inflamed deep-running tensions between Kiir's Dinka community and Machar's Nuer community.
+A move by Kiir to dismiss his Cabinet in July has further inflamed deep-running tensions between Kiir's Dinka community and Machar's Nuer community.

 Earlier, heavy gunfire was reported in the city, government official Peter Biar Ajak said.